gushphp/ToInlineStyleEmailBundle/README.md

 Contributing
 ============
-**ToInlineStyleEmailBundle** is an open source project.
+**ToInlineStyleEmailBundle** is an open source project, under MIT license.
 Contributions are encouraged.
 Feel free to contribute to improve this bundle.

 About the author of the bundle